 Total revenue: $ 215,877,198

 There is a push for restructuring the way a member purchases electricity in Kansas.
 Lawmakers should carefully consider how restructuring the current market will benefit all classes of the membership, not just the large industrials.

 As a cooperative, our rates are set to recover costs.
 Political and media focus has been on rising electric rates (compared to other states in the Midwest) and Wheatland is equally interested in a solution.
 While generation costs have stabilized and dropped recently, the transmission costs have continued to climb.
 This is largely a result of the highway/byway cost of allocation of transmission facilities (poles and wires) to move wind energy out of Kansas.
 Kansas ratepayers are paying for transmission costs that largely benefit out of state wind developers.
 In the meantime, electric cooperative rates have been stable or declined.
 We are currently working with Sunflower to change the cost allocation of transmission costs at the Southwest Power Pool (SPP).
 If successful, this will save Kansas electric ratepayers millions of dollars each year.

-Wheatland Electric shares the concern for the cost of providing safe, reliable and competitively priced electricity and are taking steps that will allow us to continue to keep: DELIVERING ENERGY for LIFE.
+Wheatland Electric shares the concern for the cost of providing safe, reliable and competitively priced electricity and are taking steps that will allow us to continue: DELIVERING ENERGY for LIFE.